The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Results for the ferromagnetic Ising model

 In Fig.~\ref{fig:critical} we present $T_c(L)$ extracted from fitting the latent susceptibility and the magnetic susceptibility as a function of $1/L$.
 Results obtained using the latent susceptibility suffer less from finite-size scaling effects as compared to those when using the magnetic susceptibility.
 Adopting, the usual finite-size scaling behaviour

 \\

 we fit both susceptibilities to the ansatz $T_c(L) = T_c(L=\infty) + \alpha L^{-1/\nu}$.
 Our findings are listed in Table~\ref{tab:fits-ML}. \\

 As expected, fitting the data for $T_c(L)$ resulting from the magnetic susceptibility yields values of $T_c(L=\infty)$ and $\nu$ which are consistent with the analytically extracted values $T_c=2.269184$ and $\nu=1$.
-Turning now to the case of the latent dimension, it appears that the results of $T_c(L)$ when fitted with a form of the known scaling behaviour of Eq.~\ref{eq:ansatz}, yield a value for $T_c(L=\infty)$, which is in accordance with the theoretical expectation.
-This provides a good evidence that the deep learning autoencoder does not only predict the phase regimes of the 2D-Ising model as well as give an estimate for the critical temperature, but can also lead to a precise evaluation of the critical temperature.
+Turning now to the case of the latent { variable}, it appears that the results of $T_c(L)$ when fitted with a form of the known scaling behaviour of Eq.~\ref{eq:ansatz}, yield a value for $T_c(L=\infty)$, which is in accordance with the theoretical expectation.
+One can observe that the $T_c$ curves in the infinite volume limit intersect with the theoretical value in the thermodynamic limit.
+This provides good evidence that the deep learning autoencoder does not only predict the phase regimes of the 2D-Ising model as well as give an estimate for the critical temperature but can also lead to a precise evaluation of the critical temperature.